rlivingsus/misc/AllBooks.md

 - Hesse, Herman: Siddhartha
 - Hibbing, John: Predisposed
 - Hill, Napoleon: Outwitting the Devil: The Secret to Freedom and Success; The Law of Success in Sixteen Lessons
 - Hirano, Keiichiro: A Man (kindle)
+- Hoffer, Eric: The True Believer
 - Hoffman, Carl: The Lunatic Express (only ebook?)
 - Hogarth, M.C.A: HER INSTRUMENTS: 1)Earthrise
 - Holes, Paul: Unmasked: My Life Solving America's Cold Cases